-Project Activity Potential Environmental Management/Mitigation Measures Responsibility Operation and Main Provision, People cannot use new Field personnel should report power outages to the ESD and EWSA EWSA Operation and electrical machines during power repair faults quickly and effectively maintenance of cuts so income may suffer new RE system Consumers are at risk of 1.Train and supervise EWSA operatives to ensure that they check EARP, EWSA EWSA electrocution if they do not house wiring carefully and reject if deficient; understand the dangers of 2.
-Public education to raise villagers' awareness of dangers of electricity electricity and how to utilize the system safely.
-EWSA workers are at risk if they 1.Follow EWSA O&M and H&S manuals and revise these EARP and EWSA do not follow EWSA procedures manuals if necessary to increase safety of workers; EWSA when clearing RoW or repairing 2.Regular training of EWSA workers to raise awareness of faults dangers and working procedures to be followed; 3.Improve supervision of field workers; 4.
-Regular management reviews of safety record, with remedial action where necessary.
-People will not be very tolerant 1.As above: repair faults quickly and affectively; EARP and EWSA of power cuts once they become 2.Conduct system maintenance regularly and diligently EWSA used to the benefits of electricity
+Project Activity Potential Environmental issues Management/Mitigation Measures Responsibility Operation and Ma Operation and Maintenance Provision, Operation and maintenance of People cannot use new electrical machines during power cuts so income may suffer Field personnel should report power outages to the ESD and repair faults quickly and effectively EWSA EWSA new RE system Consumers are at risk of electrocution if they do not understand the dangers of electricity Train and supervise EWSA operatives to ensure that they check house wiring carefully and reject if deficient; Public education to raise villagers' awareness of dangers of electricity and how to utilize the system safely.
+EARP, EWSA EWSA EWSA workers are at risk if they do not follow EWSA procedures when clearing RoW or repairing faults Follow EWSA O&amp;M and H&amp;S manuals and revise these manuals if necessary to increase safety of workers; Regular training of EWSA workers to raise awareness of dangers and working procedures to be followed; Improve supervision of field workers; Regular management reviews of safety record, with remedial action where necessary.
+EARP and EWSA EWSA